MiroHel96/operation-of-computer-networks/vlan-configuration.md

-After that I verified my VLAN configurations.
+After that I verified my VLAN configurations and saved my configuration to the switch with command "copy running-config startup-config".

 <img width="702" height="713" alt="image" src="https://github.com/user-attachments/assets/67bfff39-c115-4e25-ad37-bd38ca1740e4" />

+After configuring S1 I did the same configurations for the S2 and S3.

+# Objective 3 Assign VLANs to the active ports.

+After I have configured VLANs for each switch I must then configure each individual VLAN to correct interface.